AresMUSH/aresmush/game/plugins/rooms/help/en/building.md

 `link <exit>=<destination>` - Links an exit to a room.
 `link/source <exit>=<source>` - Changes the exit's source.
 The destination will be the current room.
 `unlink <exit>` - Unlinks an exit from its destination.

+> **Tip:** By default, the room description shows you the exit name and the name of its destionation, e.g. `[S] Town Square`.
+You can change the destination name to something else just by giving the exit a description.

 ## Finding Rooms